-- 5. In February 2020, Myanmar committed to address its strategic deficiencies.
+5. In February 2020, Myanmar committed to address its strategic deficiencies.
 Myanmar's action plan expired in September 2021.
 In October 2022, given the continued lack of progress and the majority of its action items still not addressed after a year beyond the action plan deadline, the FATF decided that further action was necessary in line with its procedures and FATF calls on its members and other jurisdictions to apply enhanced due diligence measures proportionate to the risk arising from Myanmar.
-When applying enhanced due diligence measures, countries should ensure that flows of funds for humanitarian assistance, legitimate NPO activity and remittances are not disrupted.
-Since October 2023, Myanmar took steps to prioritise inspection of certain DNFBP sectors on a risk basis, however overall progress continues to be slow.
-Myanmar should continue to work on implementing its action plan to address these deficiencies. - 6.
-The FATF urges Myanmar to work to fully address its AML/CFT deficiencies, including to demonstrate that its monitoring and supervision of money or value transfer services (MVTS) is based on documented and sound understanding of ML/TF risks to mitigate undue scrutiny of legitimate financial flows. - 7.
-Myanmar will remain on the list of countries subject to a call for action until its full action plan is completed. - 8.
-For further FATF comment to Myanmar, please refer to the hyper link in para (1).
+The FATF requires that as part of enhanced due diligence, financial institutions should increase the degree and nature of monitoring of the business relationship, in order to determine whether those transactions or activities appear unusual or suspicious.
+When applying enhanced due diligence measures, countries should ensure that flows of funds for humanitarian assistance, legitimate non-profit organisations (NPO) activity and remittances are not disrupted.
+If no further progress is made by October 2024, the FATF will consider countermeasures.

+6. The FATF urges Myanmar to work to fully address its anti-money laundering and counter-terrorist financing (AML/CFT) deficiencies, including to demonstrate that its monitoring and supervision of money or value transfer services (MVTS) is based on documented and sound understanding of ML/TF risks to mitigate undue scrutiny of legitimate financial flows.

+7. Myanmar will remain on the list of countries subject to a call for action until its full action plan is completed.

+8. For further FATF comment to Myanmar, please refer to the hyper link in para 2 above.